rivesnoemi04/Transportation_Comparison_USA_Japan/README.md

 # USA emissions
 Now use the code under "Japan_USA_emmissions_bysector" to create visualizations of emission data from Japan and the US.
 You will be using the same dataset, but organizing it differently!
 The plots created in this step are located in the "plot" folder.

-#Lets Continue with car usage
+# Lets Continue with car usage
+You will now use the code under "passengercar_use.R" to visualize car usage in Japan and USA.
+For this you will use the data "2020_Car_use" and "2015_Car_use".